roflcoopter/viseron/README.md

   - Ubuntu 18.04 running on an Intel NUC
   - RaspberryPi 3B+

-- Supports multiple different object detectors, including but not limited to:
+- Supports multiple different object detectors:
   - Yolo Darknet using OpenCV
-  - Google Coral EdgeTPU
+  - Tensorflow via Google Coral EdgeTPU

 - Supports hardware acceleration on different platforms
   - CUDA for systems with a supported GPU